Remember that time you thought Alexsi went evil because she wore a black dress? Dan:

 - The normally black-clad antagonist Sailor Tin Nyakano only gets partially purified by Sailor Moon, resulting in a half-black and half-white costume.

 - The Devil Suit in Corrector Yui is an insta-corrupted Angel Suit.

-- Inverted in Bleach — Ichigo's normal outfit is black and his Enemy Within is a completely white version of himself with black teeth and eyes.
+- Inverted in Bleach — Ichigo's normal outfit is black and his Enemy Within is a completely white version of himself with black sclera.
 While Ichigo's Super Mode turns his sword black, "Hichigo"'s version turns it white.
 Justified in that white is the color most associated with death in Japan.

 - ShineGreymon Ruin Mode (a berserk, corrupt power-up), in Digimon Savers, is a darker, duller palette swap of ShineGreymon Burst Mode (the true power-up), though, in this case, the dark version occurs first.

 - Also, in Digimon Adventure 02, Ken forces Agumon to become Metal Greymon when under the control of a Mind-Control Device, and when he does, he's gray instead of his usual orange (if you take the card game as canon, this means he's a Virus type instead of a Vaccine type now — think of it as Digimon's version of Elemental Rock-Paper-Scissors), though his Agumon form remains unchanged.

 - In Majin Tantei Nougami Neuro, in the latest chapters, Sasazuka gets this along with his (partial) Face-Heel Turn.
 Cue fangirl drooling.

 - In Mai-Otome, Nina's Robe, school uniform and transformation silhouette all change to darker colors following her Face-Heel Turn.